 Target:

-The Science Unit will undertake duties and responsibilities according to the requirement of the EAAFP Secretariat, Partners, Working Groups and Task Forces, in particular, to maintain flyway database on status of waterbirds and their habitats, to coordinate Flyway Network Sites (FNS), as well as provide capacity building for FNS managers.
+The Science Unit will provide scientific and technical support to Partners, Working Groups and Task Forces.

-Target 1: To establish the East Asian-Australasian Flyway database including waterbird populations, habitats, color marking and satellite tracking, to provide support for scientific research and conservation management of the species and their habitats and inform strategic decision-making.
+Target 1: To establish the East Asian-Australasian Flyway information platform including waterbird populations, habitats, color marking and satellite tracking, to provide support for scientific research and conservation management of the species and their habitats and inform strategic decision-making.

-Target 2: To strengthen and expand the East Asian-Australasian Flyway Site Network and improve the coverage and protection effectiveness of the network.
+Target 2: To provide technical support to strengthen and expand the East Asian-Australasian Flyway Site Network and improve the coverage and protection effectiveness of the network.

-Target 3: To conduct activities such as monitoring of migratory waterbirds, training in wetland management and other relevant technical services .
+Target 3: To provide technical support to conduct activities such as monitoring of migratory waterbirds, training in wetland management and other relevant technical services working with EAAFP Technical Committee, and Partners.

 Article 2 Principles